deennyy/csgo-external/README.md

 # csgo-external

-A CS:GO external cheat written for Windows
+A CS:GO external cheat written for Windows in C++

 ![Screenshot](screenshot.png)